- Explain how segmentation and targeting relate to marketing strategy

 In most business situations, marketers and managers must choose among two or more courses of action.
 This is where fact-finding, marketing information, and research into the target market segment and target customer enter to help make the choice.

 Marketing information and research address the need for quicker, yet more accurate, decision making by the marketer.
-These tools put marketers close to their customers to help them understand who they customers are, what they want, and what competitors are doing.
+These tools put marketers close to their customers to help them understand who their customers are, what they want, and what competitors are doing.
 When different stakeholders have very different views about a particular marketing-related decision, objective information and research can inform everyone about the issues in question and help the organization come to agreement about the path forward.
 Good research should help align marketing with the other areas of the business.

 Marketers should always be tapping into regular sources of marketing information about their organization and industry in order to monitor what’s happening generally.
 For example, at any given time marketers should understand how they are doing relative to sales goals and monitor developments in their industry or competitive set.